Coat change in horses

 3. Add the active microorganisms and stir gently to combine the ingredients well.

-4. Optional: Add a drop of tea tree essential oil to further enhance the effect on the skin.
+4. Optional: Add a few drops of tea tree essential oil to further enhance the effect on the skin.

 5. Pour the mixture into a spray bottle and shake vigorously before each use.